Star Wars: Fan works

 The Star Wars saga has inspired many fans to create their own non-canon material set in the Star Wars galaxy.
 In recent years, this has ranged from writing fan fiction to creating fan films.
 In 2002, Lucasfilm sponsored the first annual Official Star Wars Fan Film Awards, officially recognizing filmmakers and the genre.
 Because of concerns over potential copyright and trademark issues, however, the contest was initially open only to parodies, mockumentaries, and documentaries.
 Fan fiction films set in the Star Wars universe were originally ineligible, but in 2007, Lucasfilm changed the submission standards to allow in-universe fiction entries.
 Lucasfilm has allowed but not endorsed the creation of fan fiction, as long as it does not attempt to make a profit.

 Academia

 As the characters and the storyline of the original trilogy are so well known, educators have used the films in the classroom as a learning resource.
 For example, a project in Western Australia honed elementary school students storytelling skills by role-playing action scenes from the movies and later creating props and audio/visual scenery to enhance their performance.
 Others have used the films to encourage second-level students to integrate technology in the science classroom by making prototype lightsabers.
-Similarly, psychiatrists in New Zealand and the US have advocated their use in the university classroom to explain different types of psychopathology.
+Similarly, psychiatrists in New Zealand and the U.S. have advocated their use in the university classroom to explain different types of psychopathology.